develCuy/community-hub/src/docs/developers/bridge/messaging.md

 ## Communication basics between layers

-At a high level, this process is pretty similar to the same process for two contracts on Ethereum (with a few caveats).
+At a high level, this process is pretty similar to the same process for two contracts on Syscoin (with a few caveats).
 **Communication between L1 and L2 is enabled by two special smart contracts called the "messengers"**.
 Each layer has its own messenger contract which serves to abstract away some lower-level communication details, a lot like how HTTP libraries abstract away physical network connections.